Dame Edna Everage: Character story

-Dame Edna's mother is incarcerated in a "maximum-security twilight home for the permanently bewildered".
-Valmai and Kenny are the only family members (so far) who have appeared on stage or screen with their mother.
+Dame Edna's mother was incarcerated in a "maximum-security twilight home for the permanently bewildered".
+Valmai and Kenny are the only family members who appeared on stage or screen with their mother.
 Her husband, Sir Norman Everage, died in 1988 after many years in hospital with prostate problems and a "testicular murmur"; Edna founded the non-profit "Friends of the Prostate" in his honour.
 Dame Edna was not with Norm when he died.
 And due to his insistence that all his organs be donated, by the time she reached his bedside, Norm had been "globally recycled" and all that remained was "a dent in the pillow".
 As a result, Dame Edna almost believed that Norm's cremation was a "waste of money".

-In recent years, Edna has demonstrated her social conscience and sensitivity, telling audiences of her intention to adopt an African child from "the country where Madonna shops for loved ones".
+In the 21st century, Edna demonstrated her social conscience and sensitivity, telling audiences of her intention to adopt an African child from "the country where Madonna shops for her loved ones".

 Dame Edna spent many years accompanied by her bridesmaid and constant companion Madge Allsop (played by Emily Perry), a New Zealander from Palmerston North who assisted Dame Edna with her appearances and television shows.
-(Perry died at the age of 100 in 2008 and now Dame Edna's daughter Valmai has replaced her on stage).
+(Perry died at the age of 100 in 2008 and Dame Edna's daughter Valmai replaced her on stage).
 Madge never spoke a public word (although she sang on Comic Relief), and while she was often the butt of Dame Edna's jokes, the two were devoted.
 In Handling Edna, the Unauthorised Biography, Humphries gives Madge a voice and explains the sad loss of her own husband in New Zealand's boiling mud, whilst the couple were on their honeymoon.
+When Dame Edna appeared on BBC Radio 4's Desert Island Discs in July 1988, she was permitted to take Madge Allsop to the desert island as her luxury, assuring Sue Lawley that Allsop was an "inanimate object".

 On some of her shows (The Dame Edna Experience) Dame Edna was joined on stage by 'Chuck' (Charlton Heston) where he would be mildly humiliated and mistreated.

-Dame Edna is praised for her insights into her homeland.
-When asked why Australians are so good at sport she commented: "Good food and diet; open air life; juicy steaks; sunshine — and the total absence of any kind of intellectual distraction".
+Dame Edna was praised for her insights into her homeland.
+When asked why Australians are so good at sport she commented: "the climate, the diet, the outdoor life, and the total lack of any intellectual distraction".

 Dame Edna launched a campaign to be appointed as a BBC newsreader in 2009 after the corporation announced it wished to seek a female newsreader over 50 years old.

-Dame Edna has claimed to have various medical conditions, such as Asperger syndrome, bipolar disorder, gluten intolerance, restless legs and attention deficit disorder.
+Dame Edna claimed to have various medical conditions, such as Asperger syndrome, bipolar disorder, gluten intolerance, restless legs and attention deficit disorder.